Featured Projects

 The intake structure consists of approximately 10,000 CY of concrete and is divided into 9 bays with 3' thick walls extending 40' high.
 The top of the structure is a 3' thick elevated slab with complex block-outs and embeds for drainage and equipment.
 Many of the pours were made using a self-consolidated concrete due to the size and intricacy of the reinforcing steel.

-Working in a nuclear environment, there were very stringent qualifty control and safety requirements.
-A&G's 115,000 manhours resulted in zero OSHA recordable incidents.
+Working in a nuclear environment, there were very stringent quality control and safety requirements.
+A&G's 115,000 manhours resulted in zero OSHA recordable incidents. -